 - A bank, whose purpose is to earn money from lending will, up to a point, want to provide working capital.
 So, lenders benefit from higher current ratios.

-- Investors, however, know that there is a financial benefit to them if current liabilities are a cheaper source of funding than longer-term liabilities, so a current ratio of less than 1, up to a point, may be welcomed.
+- There is a financial benefit to investors.
+Current liabilities are usually cheaper than long-term liabilities, so a current ratio of less than 1, up to a point, is welcome.

 Despite what texts might say, there is no such things as an ideal current ratio.
 Whatever the current ratio is, it does not tell you if the business is a safe bet or about to go bust, or whether its managers are good stewards, reckless or overly cautious.